jasdeepbhalla/MVC-based-Password-Filters-using-Intercepting-Filter-Design-Pattern/Readme.md

 Used Intercepting filter design pattern to create password filters which takes as input a password and will display the password and a message if it is valid or invalid according to a set of rules based on Model View Controller Architecture using Java.

-* The filters used are:
+The filters used are:

-##### (a) Offensive Filter: It has a list of strings => "abc", "def", "ghi".
+**(a) Offensive Filter: ** It has a list of strings => "abc", "def", "ghi".
 So this list of strings are considered as the offensive words.
 If the input is offensive it will be filtered.

 ##### (b)	EasyPasswordFilter: It has a list of strings => "Disney", "Mickey", "Donald".
 The application filters easy passwords based on this list.

 ##### (c) SaltingFilter: Salting filter will add salt string which is "salt12345" at the end of the given password.

+Markup :  - - - -

 #### Instructions